richgel999/ufo_data/bin/anon_pdf.md

 **(PUBLIC DOMAIN)** - 1955 — The Air Force issues a statement saying it has a “research and development contract” with the Avro Company of Canada.
 This is later confirmed to have been Project Silverbug, a variant of the Avrocar, a failed attempt at a flying saucer that was underpowered and unstable when it was tested by Canadian company Avro.

-John Frost and Avro Special Projects Group, though, worked on a Project Y, Project 1794 and Project PV 704 that were said to explore development of flying disc technology that could travel Mach 3 and Mach 4 at 100,000 feet, far faster than other fighters at the time.
+John Frost and Avro Special Projects Group, though, worked on a **Project Y**, **Project 1794** and **Project PV 704** that were said to explore development of flying disc technology that could travel Mach 3 and Mach 4 at 100,000 feet, far faster than other fighters at the time.

 *   [https://archive.org/details/huntforzeropoint0000cook/page/74/mode/1up](https://archive.org/details/huntforzeropoint0000cook/page/74/mode/1up)
 *   [https://documents.theblackvault.com/documents/SilverBug/AFD-070114-006.pdf](https://documents.theblackvault.com/documents/SilverBug/AFD-070114-006.pdf)